Sweet-tart cherry lemonade popsicles are a summer favorite in my house. You only need 3 simple ingredients and zero added sugar to make them!

 These smoothie pops are refined sugar free, not sugar free.
-That means they're not sweetened with white sugar or other refined sugars, but they do contain sugar from the bananas and frozen cherries.
+That means they're not sweetened with white sugar or other refined sugars, but they do contain sugar from the fruit.

 If you're avoiding all sugar, this recipe is not for you.
-But if you are like me and are looking for whole-fruit sweetened treats, you're going to love this recipe!
+But if you are like me and are looking for whole fruit-sweetened treats, you're going to love this recipe!

-One last note: You will probably have about a half cup of leftover mix, after you fill your popsicle molds.
+One last note: You will probably have about a half cup of leftover mix after you fill your popsicle molds.
 You can either save this and freeze in a second round or drink it right now!
 I trust you to do the right thing.

-- 1/2 cup lemon juice
+- ½ cup lemon juice

-- 1 1/2 cups frozen cherries
+- 1 ½ cups frozen cherries

 - 1 banana